AnimMouse/animmouse-website/content/post/my-asn-journey-setting-up-your-own-asn.md

 ## Create an AS-SET (Optional)

-Some providers require you to create an AS-SET.
+Some providers and IXPs require you to create an AS-SET.
 If required, here's how to create an AS-SET for your ASN.

 1. Go to the [RIPE database's Create an Object](https://apps.db.ripe.net/db-web-ui/webupdates/select).
 2. Under Object type, select as-set, and click create.